nevendyulgerov/documents/dependencies.md

 # Fantasy POS - Dependencies

 Fantasy POS uses a number of libraries to enhance and extend its functionality.
-Several libraries are used as base for building other libraries.
+Several libraries are used as base for building in-house libraries.
 These include:

 - jquery
-- initialzr
+- ammo

+jQuery provides core functionality, with focus on the $.ajax API and the DOM-manipulation API.

-Another extensively used library is ammo.js - it offers utility-belt methods.
+Ammo offers utility-belt methods.
 More on ammo can be found in its dedicated documentation.

 ## Libraries breakdown

 Here's a breakdown of the other libraries uses in Fantasy POS:

 - bootstrap - currently only bootstrap styles are uses in the app
-- ammo - utility belt
 - dust - the templating engine uses in Fantasy POS
 - flatpickr - date-time picker
 - font-awesome - provides icons